 - NIST Special Publication 800-46, Revision 2, Guide to Enterprise Telework and Remote Access Security

-- VMware View Security online documentation by VMware
+- VMware View Security online documentation

 - Manage risk by protecting apps, data and usage